 Interested in pursing your graduate-level nursing studies at one of Canada's premier learning institutions?
 Eager to be taught and encouraged by a faculty of nationally recognized researchers?
 Looking for a program that fosters individual judgement, creativity and initiative?
 If so, you definitely belong in our MSc (Applied) Program in Nursing!

-Our program offers applicants the possibility of developing a program of study that fits with their career plans.
-The program is intended to enable students to assume roles as clinical nurse specialists in a variety of different areas, as nurse practitioners, or to tailor their program towards a career in nursing services administration, education or global health.
+Our program offers applicants different concentrations that fit with their career plans.
+These concentrations prepare students to assume roles as clinical nurse specialists in a variety of different areas, as nurse practitioners, or to tailor their program towards a career in nursing services administration, education or global health.

 The Ingram School of Nursing at McGill has a longstanding reputation for the rigor of its educational programs and the excellence of its program graduates.
 The School is internationally recognized for the McGill Model of Nursing, an innovative philosophy of health promotion.
 It is unique in the world for its well developed network of clinically based faculty working in hospitals and community health settings.